-- 1. In the Tools toolbar, select either the Brush 🥒 , Pencil 🏓 or Eraser 🔌 tool. - 2.
-Open the Brush Preset menu 📄 and select Import Brushes. - 3.
+- 1. In the Tools toolbar, select either the Brush 🥒 , Pencil 🔌 or Eraser 🧳 tool. - 2.
+In the Tool Properties view, open the Brush Preset menu 🖹 and select Import Brushes. - 3.
 In the browser window that appears, navigate to and select the .xml file in which you exported your brush presets. - 4.
 Click Open.